MartinBloedorn/spidey/README.md

 After installing the deps, get this repo with:

     git clone https://github.com/MartinBloedorn/spidey.git

+To ensure that the directory is writable (specially the **sqlite** database), execute:

+    sudo chown -R $USER:$USER spidey/
+    sudo chmod -R 755 spidey/

 To get it up and running (with **sqlite**), execute: